metrorailings/OwlBlog/content/posts/week-8-supercontest-picks.md

 #### _History_

 Twice, the Patriots faced the Bills last year.
-Twice did they win by a score.
-But that New England was drastically different with Tom Brady at its helm.
-This year's Patriots squad is depressingly worse compared to their 2019 version.
+Twice did they win by only one score.
+But that New England team was drastically different with Tom Brady at its helm.
+This year's Patriots squad is depressingly worse.
 The Bills (arguably) are better than they were last year.

 #### _Weather_